Go On A Bad Habit Diet For 30 Days

 10. Visualize success.
 See yourself as the person who’s already broken the habit.
 Your mind can’t tell the difference between vivid imagination and reality.
 Use this to your advantage.

-1. Consciously recognize it.
+1. Consciously recognize the habit.

 2. Understand and feel why you must change this pattern.